pdeguzman96/BuildYourOwnImageClassifier/README.md

 ### Command line applications train.py & predict.py (leverage code from load_model.py, and data_processing.py)
 ---
+### train.py arguments...

-#### Use train.py to train your own neural network!
+Use train.py to train your own neural network!
 Tip: train this on a GPU, or you'll *never* finish.
-train.py arguments...

 ---
 1.  'data_directory'.
 'Provide data directory on which to train the model.
 Mandatory argument', type = str
 2.  '-a' or '--arch'.
 'All VGG models can be used.
 Otherwise, VGG16 will be used', type = str